lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Education
 - skills and fitness for projects and collaboration

+# Perception-Abstraction and disruptive effects of some processes of observation
+-
+-

 ## STEM, Productivity, Collaboration, Projects: Agile, Khaneman-Tversky, Externalization, System Collapse; System & Definition Studies: STEM, Definitions, System Collapse, Computer Science in Productive Collaborative Projects:
 (2024.11.25)